Home » Water Softening » Water Softener Guides » Water Softener regeneration Process: Frequency & Problems

 Water Softener Regeneration Process: Photo Credit – https://www.apswater.com/images/regen.jpg

-Most devices come with a pre-programmed regen time that’s determined by the hardness of your water and the capacity of the device.
-When that regen time comes, the brine solution starts traveling through the whole system, sending trapped minerals down the drain and recharging the resin bed.
+Most devices come with a pre-programmed regen time determined by the hardness of your water and the capacity of the device.
+When that regen time comes, the brine solution starts making its way through the whole system, sending trapped minerals down the drain and recharging the resin bed.

 The Water Softener Regeneration Cycle